jeanvalentin/jeanvalentin.github.io/nextjs-cpanel.md

 - Node.js version: pick one.
 If you don't know, pick the  most recent.
 - Application mode: _production_
 - Application root: path to the directory where you have just extracted your files.
-- Application URL: choose your URL from the list; leave the text field blank.
+- Application URL: choose your URL from the list; leave the text field blank unless you have to fill it.
 - Application startup file: _server.js_

 Define a Passenger log file if you wish so.
 Define environment variables if your app uses them.